Nanofinance going digital

 Co-founder & Treasurer

-Systems thinker and strategic problem-solver with extensive international experience spanning diverse sectors across the Balkans, Africa and Central Asia.
+Systems thinker and strategic problem-solver with extensive international experience in project and programme start-ups spanning diverse sectors across the Balkans, Africa and Central Asia.
 Helps people to understand each other and find win-win solutions.

 Advisory Council